z2x4/css_blacklist/README.md

 Add to Steam\steamapps\common\counter-strike source\cstrike\cfg or import the blacklist file.

-Introduction
-This is a introduction to fixing the server browser spam in CS:S
+This is a guide how to fix the server browser spam in Counter-Strike: Source

 The spam looks like this: